-Here are some aspects that those clients have in common:
+Here are some aspects that these clients have in common:

-- they were founded by programmers who were the first coders in the company,
+- They were founded by developers who were the first coders in the company.

-- they have developed excellent digital products which are being successfully implemented in client businesses in Poland,
+- They have developed excellent digital products which are successfully implemented in Poland.

-- they are medium-sized companies, with IT departments, contributing to less than half of their team (the rest consists of business and administration departments),
+- They are medium-sized companies, with IT departments making up less than half of the team (the others are business and administration departments).

-- they have great programming teams who know the product inside out,
+- They have great dev teams who know the product inside out.

-- their own IT resources are not enough to fully meet the new needs arising from scaling, new markets etc.
+- Their own IT resources are not sufficient enough to fully meet the new needs arising from scaling, new markets, etc.

-The very success of their products puts them in difficult situation.
+The success of their products puts them in a difficult situation.
 Someone could say “these are the problems we wish we had”.
-However, it is necessary to know that the management of a dynamically growing company faces a great deal of challenges.
+However, it is necessary to know that the management of a dynamically growing company faces many challenges.
 Paradoxically, business success can be a cause of huge problems if infrastructure and production can’t keep up.
 Besides the need to improve production efficiency, departments like administration, human resources or management, all have to bear new burdens.
-The company has to grow, recruit and rent larger office space.
-Meanwhile, someone still has to plan and conduct marketing and sales actions, make key decisions etc. The management board must transfer the processes which were, until now, carried out personally (or at least closely supervised) to someone else.
-In the best case scenario, delegate them to professionals.
+The company has to grow, recruit, and rent larger office space.
+Meanwhile, someone still has to plan and conduct marketing and sales campaigns, make key decisions.
+The management board must delegate the processes which were, until now, carried out personally (or at least closely supervised) to someone else.
+In the best-case scenario, delegate them to professionals.
 But searching for a professional takes time and management attention.
 Thus, creating a vicious cycle.

-Using a militaristic metaphor, the CEO becomes a general, fighting on the front of new business challenges, and discovers big problems at army’s rear lines.
-Quarter-mastering signals that the logistics efficiency is decreasing, and it is becoming increasingly difficult to call for reinforcements.
-Besides this, new recruits not only have never smelled the gunpowder, but are also becoming younger, less skillful and come not knowing the realities of the battlefield.
+Using a military metaphor, the CEO becomes a general, fighting on the front lines of new business challenges and discovers big problems at the army’s rear lines.
+The quartermaster signals that the logistics efficiency is decreasing, and it is becoming increasingly difficult to call for reinforcements.
+Besides this, recruits not only have never smelled gunpowder but are also becoming younger, less skillful, and come not knowing the realities of the battlefield.
 The situation is not tragic yet, but an experienced general knows that he must take action now to prevent a tragedy.
 There are plenty of options, including withholding the offensive.
 But this would mean failure.
 Instead, it is better to use the help of an allied power.
 This is where we enter.
-Our landing operation provides fresh blood and raises the troops morale.
-Reinforcements arrive on the front, bringing not only vigorous and excellently trained privates but also officers and commandos.
+Our landing operation provides fresh blood and raises the troop’s morale.
+Reinforcements arrive at the front, bringing not only vigorous and excellently trained privates but also officers and commandos.
 What is more, our staff officer is ready to support the general with his experience.

-Maybe, I went a little overboard with this militaristic analogy.
+Perhaps I went a little overboard with this analogy.
 But it essentially reflects the situation described in this article.
-The situation of a software house which is gradually (or rapidly) transitioning from a start-up to a mature company.
-Only until recently, had the management supervised every detail of the product, employed every new programmer, read every line of the code.
+The situation of a software development company that is gradually (or rapidly) transitioning from a start-up to a mature company.
+Only until recently, the company had the management that supervised every detail of the product, employed every new developer, read every line of the code.
 But now it must focus on strategic business efforts.
 Even at the cost of executives forcing themselves to ignore details of micro-management level processes.
-They should be ready to accept the costs of employing someone to delegate day-to-day tasks to, someone to take off their shoulders, not only the burden of recruitment, but also of the introducing new members to the team, managing new employees, developing or debugging the product.
-In this situation, the best solution is the good old programming outsourcing.
+They should be ready to accept the costs of employing someone to delegate day-to-day tasks to, someone to take off their shoulders, not only the burden of recruitment but also the introduction of new members to the team, managing new employees, developing or debugging the product.
+In this situation, the best solution is good outsourced programming.
 But only as long as it is well handled.

-This is the role we play the best.
-Every case is a separate challenge each with its own character.
+And that's the role we feel most comfortable in.
+Every case is a separate challenge, each with its own character.
 But they all have something in common.
-In each case we must join an existing project.
-Not only the technical level but also at the organizational and even (or rather “especially”) business level.
-The whole process includes a couple of steps, which can be summarized into:
+In each case, we have to enter into an existing project.
+Not only at the technical level but also at the organizational and even (or rather “especially”) business level.
+The whole process includes a couple of steps, which can be summarized as follows:

-- recognizing current situation and business goals of the client,
+- recognizing the current situation and business goals of the client,

 - getting to know the project infrastructure (code repositories, project management tools),